 3. Lifestyle and Amenities: Creating Your Ideal Environment

-The type of lifestyle you seek will significantly influence your
+The type of lifestyle you seek will significantly influence your neighborhood choice.

 - Urban vs. Suburban vs. Rural: